Voyages of Christopher Columbus: First voyage (1492–1493)

 For his westward voyage to find a shorter route to the Orient, Columbus and his crew took three medium-sized ships, the largest of which was a carrack (Spanish: nao), the Santa María, which was owned and captained by Juan de la Cosa, and under Columbus's direct command.
-(Note: Always referred to by Columbus as La Capitana ('The Captain')) The other two were smaller caravels; the name of one is lost, but it is known by the Castilian nickname Pinta ("painted one").
-The other, the Santa Clara, was nicknamed the Niña ("girl"), perhaps in reference to her owner, Juan Niño of Moguer.
+(Note: Always referred to by Columbus as La Capitana ("The Captain").)
+The other two were smaller caravels; the name of one is lost, but it is known by the Castilian nickname Pinta ("painted one").
+The other, the Santa Clara, was nicknamed Niña ("girl"), perhaps in reference to her owner, Juan Niño of Moguer.
 The Pinta and the Niña were piloted by the Pinzón brothers (Martín Alonso and Vicente Yáñez, respectively).
-On the morning of 3 August 1492, Columbus departed from Palos de la Frontera, Huelva, going down the Rio Tinto and into the Atlantic.
+On the morning of 3 August 1492, the expedition departed from the Port of Palos, going down the Rio Tinto and into the Atlantic.

 Three days into the journey, on 6 August 1492, the rudder of the Pinta broke.
 Martín Alonso Pinzón suspected the owners of the ship of sabotage, as they were afraid to go on the journey.
 The crew was able to secure the rudder with ropes until they could reach the Canary Islands, where they arrived on 9 August.
-The Pinta had its rudder replaced on the island of Gran Canaria, and by September 2 the ships rendezvoused at La Gomera, where the Niñas lateen sails were re-rigged to standard square sails.
+The Pinta had its rudder replaced on the island of Gran Canaria, and by 2 September the ships rendezvoused at La Gomera, where the Niñas lateen sails were re-rigged to standard square sails.
 Final provisions were secured, and on 6 September the ships departed San Sebastián de La Gomera for what turned out to be a five-week-long westward voyage across the Atlantic.

-As described in the abstract of his journal made by Bartolomé de las Casas, on the outward bound voyage Columbus recorded two sets of distances: one was in measurements he normally used, the other in the Portuguese maritime leagues used by his crew.
-Las Casas originally interpreted that he reported the shorter distances to his crew so they would not worry about sailing too far from Spain, but Oliver Dunn and James Kelley state that this was a misunderstanding.
+As described in the abstract of his journal made by Bartolomé de las Casas, on the outward-bound voyage Columbus recorded two sets of distances: one was in measurements he normally used, the other in the Portuguese maritime leagues used by his crew.
+Las Casas originally interpreted that Columbus reported the shorter distances to his crew so they would not worry about sailing too far from Spain, but Oliver Dunn and James Kelley state that this was a misunderstanding.

 On 13 September 1492, Columbus observed that the needle of his compass no longer pointed to the North Star.
 It was once believed that Columbus had discovered magnetic declination, but it was later shown that the phenomenon was already known, both in Europe and in China.
 (Note: Shen Kuo discovered 400 years earlier, in Asia, the concept of true north in terms of magnetic declination towards the north pole, with experimentation of suspended magnetic needles and "the improved meridian determined by Shen's [astronomical] measurement of the distance between the polestar and true north".)